jcaip/jcaip.github.io/_posts/2018-11-13-Languages-and-Automata.md

 7. Show that $L = \\{ \langle D \rangle :  \vert L(D) \vert = \inf \\} $ is decidable.

-if the DFA accepts a string greater than $k$, it will accept an infinite number by the pumping lemma.
+If the DFA accepts a string greater than $k$, it will accept an infinite number by the pumping lemma.

 #### Decidability of CFGs